San Mateo Clerk Sued Under First Amendment for Withholding Access

 “Numerous courts across the county including many in California provide pre-processing access to new civil complaints.
 Including neighboring state courts using the same the e-filing software as the San Mateo court,” said Fetterly.

 A key point in his complaint is that all three of those state courts — San Jose, Monterey and San Mateo — use the Odyssey software system from Tyler Technologies.
-Two of them filled out a form asking Tyler to install a press review queue as a service “ticket,” without a separate charge.
+Clerks in two of them filled out a form asking Tyler to install a press review queue as a service “ticket,” without a separate charge.

 San Mateo’s clerk has refused.